Woman robbed, injured in Norwich

 NORWICH, Conn.
-(WTNH) — A woman in Norwich was robbed and assaulted on North Thames Street in Norwich on Sunday afternoon.
+(WTNH) — A woman in Norwich was robbed and assaulted on Sunday afternoon on North Thames Street in Norwich.

 She sustained minor facial injuries after a man approached her and took a small amount of cash, according to police.
 She declined medical treatment.

+While being processed, he provided several inconsistent stories and inaccurate names to officers, police said.

-He is being held on $150,000 bond and will appear in court on Monday.
+He is being held on a $150,000 bond and will appear in court on Monday.